schahriar/blackwall/README.md

 # Methods

-**addPolicy:** (name:String || policy:Object, rules:Array, priority:Float) RETURNS: Policy:Object - *Creates a new Policy with the given rules and priority.
+**addPolicy:** (name:String || policy:Object, rules:Array, options:Object, priority:Float) RETURNS: Policy:Object - *Creates a new Policy with the given rules and priority.
 Note that policy names require to be completely unique, otherwise conflicts may occur.*

 **removePolicy:** (name:String || policy:Object) - *Removes a Policy.*